Say You'll Be There: Commercial performance

-In March 1997, "Say You'll Be There" debuted on the Canadian RPM singles chart at number 90, reaching a peak of number five in its 12th week.
-It ended at the 35th position on the year-end chart.
+In March 1997, "Say You'll Be There" debuted on the Canadian RPM 100 Hit Tracks chart at number 90, reaching a peak of number five in its 12th week.
+It was ranked at number 35 position on the year-end chart.
 In the United States, the song started to receive airplay from 15 radio stations in March 1997, when "Wannabe" was topping the Billboard Hot 100.
-It debuted on the Hot 100 Airplay chart at number 65 on 5 April 1997, a month before it was commercially released.
-The song set a record on the Billboard Hot 100, when it debuted on 24 May 1997 at number five, with sales of nearly 60,000 copies.
+The song set a record on the Billboard Hot 100 when it debuted at number five on 24 May 1997, with sales of nearly 60,000 copies.
 At the time, this was the highest entry by a British act on the Hot 100.
-"Say You'll Be There" peaked at number six on the Hot 100 Airplay and at number four on the Hot Singles Sales, peaking at number three on the Hot 100 for three consecutive weeks.
-It ended at the 28th position on the year-end chart, selling 900,000 copies by December 1997, and was certified gold by the Recording Industry Association of America (RIAA).
-The song peaked at number two on the Mainstream Top 40, and had crossover success, reaching number three on the Rhythmic Top 40, number nine on the Hot Dance Music/Maxi-Singles Sales chart, and number 12 on the Latin Pop Airplay chart.
+"Say You'll Be There" peaked at number three on the Hot 100 for three consecutive weeks.
+It ended 1997 at the number 28 on the year-end chart, selling 900,000 copies by December 1997, and was certified gold by the Recording Industry Association of America (RIAA).
+The song peaked at number two on the Top 40/Mainstream chart and had crossover success, reaching number three on the Top 40/Rhythm-Crossover chart and number nine on the Maxi-Singles Sales chart.